Will My Pre-Existing Condition Affect My Car Accident Claim in Pennsylvania?

 Medical Records Are Vital in Car Accident Claims

 Even though they can make injury claims more difficult, pre-existing conditions may actually give a better insight into what happened at the time of the accident.
+In personal injury claims, pre-existing conditions can complicate the process, making it essential to have thorough medical records.
 There is no right or wrong way to measure how someone has suffered a subsequent injury, but judges, juries, and attorneys can use prior injuries as one approach.
 The important thing is for an injury attorney to work with your doctors to provide honest, objective documentation.

 Contact a Pennsylvania Car Accident Lawyer for Guidance

 Successfully pursuing an injury claim requires an understanding of how they work.
-If you have ongoing and previous medical conditions that were made worse by your recent injury, a qualified accident lawyer can help you build a stronger case to help obtain compensation for your losses.
+If you have ongoing and previous medical conditions that were made worse by your recent injury, a qualified accident lawyer can help you seek compensation for your losses, even if you have pre-existing conditions.
+A qualified accident lawyer can help you build a stronger case to help obtain compensation for your losses.

 If you or a loved one was injured in a personal injury accident, do not attempt to navigate the challenges of the Pennsylvania legal system on your own.
 Get the help you need from an experienced PA injury attorney.
 Contact Rubin, Glickman, Steinberg & Gifford today to schedule an initial consultation by calling 215-822-7575 or completing an online contact form.
 Let us put our 65 years of experience to work for you and help you pursue the full and fair financial compensation you deserve.